Need to drain the hot water cylinder? Whether you need to fit a new immersion heater or replace the cylinder altogether, it’s not a difficult task.

 - Run the kitchen hot tap until it stops.
 This will drain all of the water out of the pipework above the cylinder, such as water in the expansion pipe.

 - Locate the draincock at the bottom of the cylinder.
-The draincock is likely to be on the elbow of the cold feed, or on the cylinder itself from a small spur of pipe.
+The draincock is likely to be on the elbow of the cold feed.
+Alternatively, it may be on the cylinder itself from a small spur of pipe.

 - Place an old towel underneath the draincock.
 This will catch any drips of water weeping from the spindle.